When you experience a loss and you live with grief, people tell you to move on and let go, but they don’t tell you how.

 As a Certified Grief Recovery Method® specialist, I have personally experienced the method and worked on my own grief and loss.
 I have been trained to listen with an open heart and guide you through a 7-part program.
 We will go at your pace.
 Once a week for approximately 90 minutes each week seems to work for most.

 I also conduct grief support groups specifically for PET LOSS.
 Loss is woefully misunderstood in our society and culture, but PET LOSS is sadly often treated with a lack of sympathy often bordering on the cruel.
 If you have had to say goodbye to a furry companion, such as a dog, cat or horse, and no one seems to understand why you are so grief-stricken, you have come to the right place.
-Your grief will not be trivialized and you will not be told to “get over it; it’s just a [fill in the blank]!”
+Your grief will not be trivialized and you will not be told to “get over it; it’s just a cat or dog!”
 You will be among others who have experienced a similar loss and will be given tools to resolve your grief.

 Loss and unresolved grief can drain the joy right out of us when we don’t have the proper tools.
 The good news: The tools exist!